“I’m the king of Nigeria”: Davido declares new title on streets of Paris

 The two of them laughed joyfully at each other while Davido was walking away.

-Another clip went rounds showing the former DMW executive meeting and shaking hands with his fans on the gothic street.
+Another clip showed the former DMW executive meeting and shaking hands with his fans on the gothic street.

-One of the caucasian young men who met him revealed that he was the prince of Saudia; this led the singer to declare that he was the “King of Nigeria”
+One of the caucasian young men who met him revealed that he was the prince of Saudi; this led the singer to declare that he was the “King of Nigeria”.

 The Timeless singer revealed his plans to visit the Arabian country in his conversation with the acclaimed prince of Saudi.